haydenbr/angular-migration/README.md

 - difficult because they're used in lot of places
 - http ng1 vs ng2
 - stateful services can be complicated
+- how to name services that are in the middle of long term migration, when both an ng1 and ng2 service need to exist for some time?